download.png

 Her creations for the Gap were featured in numerous editorial layouts as well as national print and TV campaigns, directed by the likes of Michel Gondry and featuring trendsetting celebrities such as Madonna, Scarlett Johansson, Erykah Badu, India Arie, Sheryl Crowe and Jennifer Garner.

-In 2002, she joined Oshkosh, where she was part of a small team that created and launched the Genuinekids brand, an interpretation of Oshkosh B’Gosh for the fashion savvy Target customer.
+In 2002, she joined Oshkosh, where she was part of a fledgling team that created and launched the Genuinekids brand, an interpretation of Oshkosh B’Gosh for the fashion savvy Target customer.
+She traveled monthly to Target HQ in Minneapolis and semi-annually to Europe, Asia and the West Coast for inspiration.

-In 2012 Clarice accepted an opportunity to consult for Minnie Rose, a women's contemporary brand best known for cashmere and cotton tops and accessories.
-In addition to designing knitwear, she helped expand the brand's offerings into other categories such as wovens, cut & sew and accessories, as well as collaborating with the founder on styling seasonal photo shoots and trade booth design.
+In October of 2012 Target internalized GK design and the New York team was disbanded.
+At that time, Clarice accepted an opportunity to consult for Minnie Rose, a women's contemporary brand best known for cashmere and cotton knitwear.
+During her tenure, Clarice introduced new categories such as wovens, cut & sew and accessories, and collaborated with the founder on styling the seasonal photo shoots and trade booth designs.

 Education